FNNDSC/oldir/README.md

+# oldir

+Find paths containing files which have not been accessed in a long time.
+Useful for doing filesystem cleanup and freeing up disk space.

+## About This Document

+Usage examples described below are specific to the cyber-infrastrucure of our lab, the FNNDSC.
+Nonetheless, it should all make sense for _any_ UNIX filesystem.

+## Background

+We have a NFS share mounted on all workstations at `/neuro`, home user directories in `/neuro/users`, and a common space `/neuro/labs/grantlab/research`.

-## Motivation
+### Motivation

-We are trying to find unused data on the FNNDSC NFS share.
+We are trying to find unused data on the FNNDSC NFS share and move it to archival storage for the sake of freeing up space.

 ## How It Works

-Our first approach would be to use `find` to search for files which weren't accessed anytime recently (say, in the last 2 years) by checking the file metadata/stat's `atime`.
+The naive approach would be to use `find` to search for files which weren't accessed anytime recently (say, in the last 2 years) by checking the file metadata/stat's `atime`.

 ```shell
 find /neuro/labs/grantlab/research -type f -atime '+730'
 ```

-The command above would give you an abundance of information and it would be too difficult to consume.
+The command above would give you an over-abundance of information – too difficult to consume.

 ### `oldir`